 In case of an SAP S/4HANA CE system, this comes out of the box when setting up the communication arrangement ( SAP_COM_0042) for the source system connection as described here -> Details -> Set-up instructions.

 In case of an SAP S/4HANA OP system, please follow the instructions as described in SAP note 2716363 for your remote connection user (“ALEREMOTE” if you will).
+For the big picture concerning ODP authorizations, please have a look at note 2855052 as well.
 One side note regarding the authorizations for the remote connection user.
 The standard CDS views, enabled for extraction, that SAP delivers are bound to stability contract Contract for system-internal use (C1).
 You can find out more on the stability contracts for CDS views in the SAP help documentation here.

 You need to make sure to set the authorizations for the connection user accordingly to only have these “C1 released”-CDS views displayed and be used as DataSources.

 For customer created CDS views the authorizations need to be maintained in a similar way.
 It is highly recommended

 - to apply naming conventions for custom CDS views

 - to work with the API release state for these CDS views as described here

 This way you will be able to only expose the CDS views to consumers that are meant for extraction.